stoeps13/connections-doc/source/admin/admin/t_admin_profiles_sync_ldap.md

  If the value of the hash field in the source does change, you must set this property to a different field that has not changed, for at least one run of sync\_all\_dns.
 For example, if the value for uid changes in the source, you must set the property to either guid or email.
 After one run of sync\_all\_dns, you can change the property back to uid.

+ !!! note
- **Note:** If the value is guid and you change LDAP providers, you must change the value to uid or email temporarily because guid is LDAP-specific.
+    If the value is guid and you change LDAP providers, you must change the value to uid or email temporarily because guid is LDAP-specific.

 |
     |**perform\_deletion\_or\_inactivate\_for\_sync